valeriia-kainieva/gfr-calculator-python/README.md

 # GFR Calculator (CKD-EPI)

-Python implementation of the CKD-EPI equation for estimating glomerular filtration rate.

-Input: age, sex, creatinine

-Output: estimated GFR
+Python-based clinical tool for estimating kidney function using the CKD-EPI equation